knobs-dials/munin-stuff/README.md

 Like the stock diskstats, but avoids per-device graphs and tries to use meaningful device names.

 Yields four graphs:
-* throughput of each devices in a STACKed graph (read and write separately)
+* throughput of each devices, STACKed (read and write separately)
-* IOPS of each device, in one STACKed graph.
+* IOPS of each device, STACKed
 * wait time
 * utilization